Demonstration site

 The Water Friendly Farming demonstration site is a working agricultural landscape in Leicestershire, England.
 It is situated east of the city of Leicester, near the village of Loddington and about halfway between the towns of Market Harborough and Melton Mowbury.

-There is nothing extraordinary about the Water Friendly Farming demonstration site – and that’s precisely the point.
+There is nothing extraordinary about the Water Friendly Farming demonstration site – and that’s the point.
 It was chosen for Water Friendly Farming precisely because it is typical of English lowland farmed landscapes.

 The three catchments